On the weight zero compactly supported cohomology of $\mathcal{H}_{g, n}$: Boundary complexes of pointed admissible -covers

 In this section we write down the boundary complex for the normal crossings compactification when $G$ is abelian (Theorem~\ref{thm:boundary-complex}).
 This will be used in Section 4, to provide a normal crossings compactification of $\mathcal{H}_{g,n}$ and obtain its boundary complex.
 The boundary complex is governed by {\em graph-theoretic admissible covers of graphs}, which we develop below in \S \ref{sec:graph covers}.

-The basic notion of an admissible cover in tropical geometry was established in \cite{caporaso-gonality} and \cite{cavalieri-markwig-ranganathan-admissible}.
-More recently and closely related to our approach, for an arbitrary finite group $G$, the notion of a graph $G$-cover associated to a admissible $G$-cover was developed by Galeotti~\cite{galeotti-birational, galeotti-moduli}---see especially~\cite[\S3.1]{galeotti-moduli}---for the purpose of studying the birational geometry, and singularities, of (coarse spaces of) moduli spaces of genus $g$ curves with a principal $G$-bundle.
-Our definition is essentially a streamlined version of Galeotti's earlier definition, in the case that both apply.
-By putting into place our restrictions on $g$ and $G$, we are able to give a completely explicit description of the boundary complex of~\eqref{eq:M0SGrho}.
+The basic notion of an admissible cover in tropical geometry was established in \cite{caporaso-gonality} and \cite{cavalieri-markwig-ranganathan-admissible}, and hyperelliptic graphs and tropical curves were studied in \cite{bn-hyp} and \cite{hyp}.
+In recent work of Len, Ulircsch, and Zakharov, \cite{LUZ}, the authors classify harmonic $G$-covers of a tropical curve for abelian $G$.
+More closely related to this paper, the combinatorics of the stratification of admissible covers spaces by dual graphs is in \cite[\S7]{bertin-romagny-champs}.
+Building on this, Schmitt--van Zelm define {\em admissible $G$-graphs}, which are the graphs with $G$-action arising as dual graphs to admissible $G$-covers.
+They note that a stratum corresponding to an admissible $G$-graph may be disconnected or empty.
+They also compute the degree of the map from such a stratum to the moduli space of target curves \cite[\S3]{schmitt-van-zelm-intersections}.
+Implementations in SageMath are available in the package \texttt{admcycles} \cite{delecroix-schmitt-van-zelm-admcycles}.
+Closely related, the notion of a {\em graph $G$-cover} associated to a admissible $G$-cover was developed by Galeotti~\cite{galeotti-birational, galeotti-moduli}---see especially~\cite[\S3.1]{galeotti-moduli}---for the purpose of studying the birational geometry, and singularities, of (coarse spaces of) moduli spaces of genus $g$ curves with a principal $G$-bundle.
+Our definition is a version of these, undertaken in a case when it becomes possible to explicitly determine the combinatorics of the {\em connected} strata of the boundary.
+In other words, by putting into place our restrictions on $g$ and $G$, we are able to give a completely explicit description of the boundary complex of~\eqref{eq:M0SGrho}, which is likely hard in general.
 See Remarks~\ref{rem:general-case} and~\ref{rem:cmr} for further comments on the general case and for further discussion of the surrounding literature.